All Episodes

 You think it's close?

-You think it's uh it's not even close.
+You think it's not even close.

-So which way is it going?
+So, which way is it going?

-And they're and they're getting a pretty good large number out of this whole thing.
+72%, and they're getting a pretty good large number out of this whole thing.

 I didn't know 72%, you could get 72% agreement on anything in this country.

-Because if you get a group of a small group of protesters to come into a city council chamber, they can change policy in most cities.
+Because if you get a group of a small group of protesters to come into a city council chamber, they can change policy in most cities, even though the thousands, hundreds of thousands, or millions of people live in that city may feel differently.

 And I think that's what we've got going on here.

-I I'm I know I'm repeating myself, but the marketplace is the place to go.
+I know I'm repeating myself, but the marketplace is the place to go.

-Says here in the um Lieberman piece, about 358,000 viewers a day watch the 6 to 9 a.m. weekday show on MSNBC.
+Says here in the Lieberman piece, about 358,000 viewers a day watch the 6 to 9 a.m. weekday show on MSNBC.

-I'm I work in a in a medium-sized city.
+Ladies and gentlemen, boys and girls, I work in a medium-sized city.

 I have more audience on my little local radio talk show than Don Imus has across the country on MSNBC.